 Picking the right backdrop:

 When you’re travelling, do a bit of research on the most scenic places of that destination.
-Second, after you’re there - the picture has to incorporate the background on a level that you are paler in comparison.
-For example, if you visit the Eiffel tower in Paris, make sure the whole of the tower is incorporated in your photo while you look tinier in comparison.
-This way, the subject of the photo remains at the centre and your presence is also noticed!
+Second, after you’re there - the picture has to incorporate the background on a level that the object (cup) is paler in comparison.
+For example, if you visit the Eiffel tower in Paris, make sure the whole of the tower is incorporated in your photo while the object (cup) looks tinier in comparison.
+This way, the subject of the photo remains at the centre and the object (cup) is also noticed!

 Finding the perfect lighting: